 “As a person who is known for his hot body, you must find it easy to judge the weight fluctuations of others, especially young women.
 If any of your daughters are ever faced with some kind of criticism of their physical appearance or weight, they should call me, because women’s body image is another issue I feel passionate about, and have become accustomed to dealing with and speaking with young women about on my college tours.
 So thanks for spreading the word, Glenn.
 And next time, instead of jumping straight to the “Meghan McCain fat jokes,” maybe try out some new material.
 Because the fat-joke thing, it’s been done so many times, I know a creative intellect such as yourself can do better than that.
 Love, Meghan”—Meghan McCain to Glenn Beck: Don’t Call Me Fat - The Daily Beast

 Did you know, when you picked her out, that Samantha was the cool one?
 Or were you simply drawn to her glossy brown hair, sophisticated accessories (she had a fur muff!) and rich demographic?
 Either way, every girl wanted a Samantha.
 If you owned her, you quickly learned the value of cachet.
 By virtue of acquiring a status symbol early on (a Samantha doll was the designer jeans of third grade), you never quite had to worry about things the way other girls did.
 You therefore grew up to be confidant, capable, and nonplussed.
 You've always been well liked.
 You aren’t the funniest in your group, but you’ve never really noticed or cared.
 If you thought about it, you could probably recognize other women who had Samanthas.
-But that’s not that impressive:
+But that’s not that impressive:everybody can.

 “We had more in our lives than just men; we had our work, travel, friends, Then why did our lives seem to come down to a long succession of sad songs about men?
 Why did our lives seem to reduce themselves to manhunts?
 Where were the women who were really free, who didn’t spend their lives bouncing from man to man, who felt complete with or without a man?
 We looked to our uncertain heroines for help, and lo and behold — Simone de Beauvoir never makes a move without wondering what would Sartre think?
 And Lillian Hellman wants to be as much of a man as Dashiell Hammett so he’ll love her like he loves himself.
 And Doris Lessing’s Anna Wulf can’t come unless she’s in love, which is seldom.
 And the rest — the women writers, the women painters — most of them were shy, shrinking, schizoid.
 Timid in their lives and brave only in their art.
 Emily Dickinson, the Brontës, Virginia Woolf, Carson McCullers … Flannery O’Connor raising peacocks and living with her mother.
 Sylvia Plath sticking her head into an oven of myth.
 Georgia O’Keefe alone in the desert, apparently a survivor.
 What a group!
 Severe, suicidal, strange.
 Where was the female Chaucer?
 One lusty lady who had juice and joy and love and talent too? … Almost all the women we admired most were spinsters or suicides.
 Was that where it all led?”—Fear of Flying by Erica Jong (via lenachen)